 How can Bovill help?

-The enhanced scope of the IDD subjects a large number of firms to new reporting, disclosure and organisational obligations.
-Bovill’s experts are prepared to help you prepare and ensure that your firm’s processes are in compliance.
-Further, the IDD provides member states with considerable flexibility to alter its provisions.
-Therefore, it is imperative to keep track of the Directive’s legislative development at the national level.
-Bovill is doing just that, and if you have any questions about its progress, please do give us a call.
+The enhanced scope of the Insurance Distribution Directive subjects a large number of firms to new reporting, disclosure and organisational obligations.
+Bovill’s experts can help you prepare and ensure that your firm’s processes are fit for purpose.
+Whether you need help with implementation or would like us to review the changes you have made please do give us a call.